Dr. Mike Apley - DVM 1987

 American Association of Bovine Practitioners 2015

-Dr. Mike Apley, Olsburg, Kansas, is the recipient of the 2015 Alumni Recognition Award presented at the American Association of Bovine Practitioners Conference (AABP) held in New Orleans, Louisiana, Sept.
-18. The award is sponsored by the Kansas State University Veterinary Medical Alumni Association in the College of Veterinary Medicine and will be presented by Dean Tammy Beckham.
+Dr. Mike Apley, Olsburg, Kansas, was the recipient of the 2015 Alumni Recognition Award presented at the American Association of Bovine Practitioners Conference (AABP) held in New Orleans, Louisiana, Sept.
+18, 2015.
+The award was sponsored by the Kansas State University Veterinary Medical Alumni Association in the College of Veterinary Medicine and was presented by Dean Tammy Beckham.

 Dr. Apley began his veterinary medicine career with a general practice in central Kansas, followed by a feedlot consulting/contract research practice in Colorado.
 He later joined the faculty at Iowa State University College of Veterinary Medicine and worked there until 2005, when he joined the Kansas State University College of Veterinary Medicine as a professor of veterinary clinical sciences.
 He teaches beef production medicine, large-animal medicine and clinical pharmacology courses and he holds the E.J.
 Frick Professorship in Veterinary Medicine.

 “We’re very proud of the contributions Dr. Apley has made to the veterinary profession, particularly in bovine pharmacology and antimicrobial resistance.
 His impacts can be seen on both a national and international level,” said Dr. Tammy Beckham, dean of the College of Veterinary Medicine.
 “He is truly an outstanding faculty member and an excellent instructor and researcher.
 He is making a difference on many levels, so this award give us a chance to thank him for his service and commitment to veterinary medical education.”